How we work.

 Source mix — judge the story, not the brand

-For secondary outlets, we prefer wire services (Reuters, AP, Bloomberg), the Wall Street Journal news desk, and right-of-center outlets with solid factual records (Fox News Digital, New York Post, Washington Examiner, The Free Press, RealClearInvestigations) alongside strong local investigative desks.
-NPR, CNN, MSNBC, Washington Post, and New York Times are cited when and only when their specific story accurately documents a Democratic fraud or failure and the facts cross-reference to primary sources or other outlets.
-Accuracy trumps lean in both directions.
+Primary federal and state documents (DOJ charging documents, GAO audits, agency Inspector General reports, court filings, Federal Register notices, state auditors, congressional committee releases) are tier one and always cited first.
+For secondary outlets, we prefer wire services (Reuters, AP, Bloomberg), the Wall Street Journal news desk, and outlets with strong factual records — including right-of-center investigative desks (Fox News Digital, New York Post, Washington Examiner, Daily Caller, The Free Press, RealClearInvestigations) and strong local investigative desks (KARE 11, Detroit News, Seattle Times, ABC7, 6abc, The Hill, Newsweek, Courthouse News).
+NPR, CNN, MSNBC, the Washington Post, and the New York Times are cited when and only when the specific story accurately documents the underlying fact and cross-references elsewhere.
+A real link from a left-leaning outlet is always better than a fabricated link from a right-leaning one.
+We never fabricate URLs.

 Name names